Fall of Kampala: Background

 The TPDF seized Masaka on 24 February 1979.
 Nyerere originally planned to halt his forces there and allow Ugandan exiles to attack Kampala, the Ugandan capital, and overthrow Amin.
 He feared that scenes of Tanzanian troops occupying the city would reflect poorly on the country's image abroad.
 The fall of Masaka surprised and deeply troubled Ugandan commanders, who felt that the defeat made Kampala vulnerable to attack.
 They mobilised additional forces and began planning for a defence of the city.
 Some troops were sent to Lukaya, where they vainly attempted to halt the Tanzanian advance.

 Ugandan opposition groups met in Moshi in late March.
 They elected Yusuf Lule chairman of the Uganda National Liberation Front (UNLF) and established a cabinet.
 Shortly thereafter President Muammar Gaddafi of Libya, an ally of Amin, attempted to stem the advance by sending an ultimatum to Nyerere, demanding that he withdraw his forces in 24 hours or face the opposition of Libyan troops (which were already operating in Uganda).
 Nyerere rejected the threat in a radio broadcast, announcing that Libya's entry into the war did not change the Tanzanian government's view of Amin.
 Ugandan rebel forces did not have the strength to defeat Libyan units, so Nyerere decided to use the TPDF to take Kampala.
 Tanzanian leaders were also inclined to capture the city after Ugandan planes bombed Kagera and following Amin's announcement that the inhabitants of Masaka and Mbarara would face retaliation for welcoming the Tanzanian invasion.
 The successful formation of the UNLF government eased Tanzanian concerns about the aftermath of a seizure of the capital.
 On 25 March Amin imposed a curfew and a blackout in Kampala, which was home to 400,000 residents.
 Four days later the United Nations announced that it would evacuate the approximately 140 dependents of its Kampala staff to Kenya.
 On 31 March the Tanzanians drew up their plans of attack.
+Despite the imminence of the TPDF offensive, the leadership of the Save Uganda Movement (SUM) –a rebel group with active guerrillas in Ugandan cities– ordered its cells in Kampala to fall back to Kenya at this point, much to the SUM guerrillas' confusion and frustration.